x42en/sysplant/docs/index.md

 [![Code style: Black](https://img.shields.io/badge/code%20style-Black-000000.svg)](https://github.com/psf/black)
 [![Documentation Status](https://readthedocs.org/projects/sysplant/badge/?version=latest)](https://sysplant.readthedocs.io/en/latest/?badge=latest)

 SysPlant is a python generation tool of the currently known syscall hooking methods.
-It currently supports following gates (aka: iterators): - [Hell's Gate](https://github.com/am0nsec/HellsGate) : Lookup syscall by first opcodes - [Halos's Gate](https://blog.sektor7.net/#!res/2021/halosgate.md) : Lookup syscall by first opcodes and search nearby if first instruction is a JMP - [Tartarus' Gate](https://github.com/trickster0/TartarusGate) : Lookup syscall by first opcodes and search nearby if first or third instruction is a JMP - [FreshyCalls](https://github.com/crummie5/FreshyCalls) : Lookup syscall by name (start with Nt and not Ntdll), sort addresses to retrieve syscall number - [SysWhispers2](https://github.com/jthuraisamy/SysWhispers2) : Lookup syscall by name (start with Zw), sort addresses to retrieve syscall number - [SysWhispers3](https://github.com/klezVirus/SysWhispers3) : SysWhispers2 style but introduce direct/indirect/random jump with static offset - **Canterlot's Gate ! :unicorn: :rainbow:** _(from an initial idea of [MDSEC article](https://www.mdsec.co.uk/2022/04/resolving-system-service-numbers-using-the-exception-directory/)) but who was missing a pony name_ : Lookup syscall using Runtime Exception Table (sorted by syscall number) and detect offset to syscall instruction for random jumps. - **Custom** Allows you to choose an iterator and a syscall stub method (direct / indirect / random) which describe the way your NtFunctions will be effectively called.
+It currently supports following gates (aka: iterators):

+- [Hell's Gate](https://github.com/am0nsec/HellsGate) : Lookup syscall by first opcodes
+- [Halos's Gate](https://blog.sektor7.net/#!res/2021/halosgate.md) : Lookup syscall by first opcodes and search nearby if first instruction is a JMP
+- [Tartarus' Gate](https://github.com/trickster0/TartarusGate) : Lookup syscall by first opcodes and search nearby if first or third instruction is a JMP
+- [FreshyCalls](https://github.com/crummie5/FreshyCalls) : Lookup syscall by name (start with Nt and not Ntdll), sort addresses to retrieve syscall number
+- [SysWhispers2](https://github.com/jthuraisamy/SysWhispers2) : Lookup syscall by name (start with Zw), sort addresses to retrieve syscall number
+- [SysWhispers3](https://github.com/klezVirus/SysWhispers3) : SysWhispers2 style but introduce direct/indirect/random jump with static offset
+- **Canterlot's Gate ! :unicorn: :rainbow:** _(from an initial idea of [MDSEC article](https://www.mdsec.co.uk/2022/04/resolving-system-service-numbers-using-the-exception-directory/)) but who was missing a pony name_ : Lookup syscall using Runtime Exception Table (sorted by syscall number) and detect offset to syscall instruction for random jumps.
+- **Custom** Allows you to choose an iterator and a syscall stub method (direct / indirect / random / egg_hunter) which describe the way your NtFunctions will be effectively called.

 > :warning: **DISCLAIMER**
 > Please only use this tool on systems you have permission to access.